ro6ley/cars_in_a_flask/README.md

     $ pip install -r requirements.txt
     ```

-3. Create a PostgreSQL user with the username and password `postgres` and create a database called `cars_in_a_flask`:
+3. Create a PostgreSQL user with the username and password `postgres` and create a database called `cars_api`:

     ```
     $ createuser --interactive --pwprompt